Final Girl - All 20+ Feature Film Boxes Compared!

 → A Demon in the Shadows (Berith the Fallen Angel / L'armes Abbey) S4·F3

-S4 advanced + The Green Terror (The Volk'ar / Pesadilla Verde) S4·F4
+Series 4, advanced + The Green Terror (The Volk'ar / Pesadilla Verde) S4·F4

 + The Raptor Games (The Raptors / Isla Lagarto) S4·F5

-13. Conclusion: Which Boxes Are Worth It?
+13. Conclusion: Which Box Is Worth It?

 Here's the link to the original rulebook.

-We accept no liability for the content of linked pages.
-Original text and compilation: © ReDesign.
+We take no responsibility for the content of linked pages.

 Leave a comment